dannyv7/Mastermind/README.md

 Wasn't sure of what format the UML was supposed to be in.
 I submitted both a .uml and .pdf just in case. - Joel

-UML Diagrams are inside the assignment2 folder with the rest of the Java code -Danny
+UML Diagrams are inside the assignment2 folder with the rest of the Java code -Danny Please make sure to leave the txt file with the rest of our .java files - we need it for the intro text The github sync seems to be a little off as every recent commit is shown as Joel's commit even when we are both commiting